Skip to main content Skip to footer

 Homeowners cannot perform solar installation unless they are a certified electrician.
 A licensed professional contractor must get a permit for this work.

-Your solar energy system must be approved by Electric Design.
-Once your system approved, you will get a signed interconnection agreement form.
-This document is mandatory for all solar electrical permit applications.
+All solar micro-generation systems must be approved by Electric Design.
+Once a system is approved, the property owner will get a signed Interconnection Agreement.
+This document is mandatory for all solar Electrical Permit applications.

-For more information, go to Solar Energy Systems.
+For more information, go to Solar Energy and Micro-Generation.

 These lighting systems are often marketed as do-it-yourself kits that are safe to install by a homeowner.
 However, the City of Lethbridge has regulations for the installation of soffit lighting: